 The second example occurs in Magus's castle.
 There comes a point where the player may fall through a trap door into a chamber that contains what appear to be four save points.
 One of them is genuine, and one is actually a teleporter that transports the player's party out of the trap room.
 The remaining two, however, will trigger enemy encounters.

 Limited Save Points

 Some games feature save points that only allow the game to be saved a limited number of times.
 For example, in the Resident Evil games that predated Resident Evil 4, players were required to collect ink ribbons to expend at typewriters that served as the game's save points.
 If the player does not have an ink ribbon available to use, then the game cannot be saved.
 This limitation was done away within Resident Evil 4, which, though it still used typewriters as save points, no longer required the collection and use of ribbons.

-, the actual save points, which take the form of owl statues, function in this basic manner.
+Some games feature save points that only create "suspend" save data rather than hard saves.
+In using these save points, the player may quit the game and resume later, but when the game is resumed, the suspension data will be cleared.
+In The Legend of Zelda: Majora's Mask, the actual save points, which take the form of owl statues, function in this basic manner.
 The player can save and quit at an owl statue, and then resume later as a standard save point allows, but the save written at that particular owl statue is then erased.
 If the player character dies or the player turns off the game at that point, then the progress recorded at that owl statue is lost.
 To create a proper, permanent save, the player can play the Song of Time whenever desired, but in doing so, the game world's time loop is also reset.